GrahamCampbell/Laravel-Throttle/README.md

 ##### Further Information

+There are other classes in this package that are not documented here (such as the transformers).
+This is because they are not intended for public use and are used internally by this package.

 Feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel Throttle.

 You may see an example of implementation in [Laravel Credentials](https://github.com/GrahamCampbell/Laravel-Credentials) and [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).